 Instructions For Authors

 Format—The Bulletin uses the format described below.
-We suggest authors consult recent numbers (2013 and forward) of the Bulletin if there are questions about format and style, although as of 2014 there were a number of changes detailed here.
+We suggest authors consult recent numbers (2017 and forward) of the Bulletin if there are questions about format and style.
 All taxonomic papers must adhere to the most recent rules established by the appropriate international code of systematic nomenclature.

 Specific instructions follow for formatting general layout, text, figures and tables, references, literature cited, and supplemental materials in the submitted manuscript: